boundlessgeo/qgis-connect-plugin/docs/source/usage.rst

 :guilabel:`OK` to have access to the repository.

-After pressing the :guilabel:`OK` button, |connect_plugin| will try to validate your credentials by querying Boundless Connect portal.
-If your credentials are valid it will save them in QGIS's authentication database.
+After pressing the :guilabel:`OK` button, |connect_plugin| will try to validate your credentials in Boundless Connect portal (internet connection is needed).
+If the credentials are valid, it will save them in QGIS's authentication database.

 .. note::